Getting ideas for new blog posts to write can be challenging if you have a website and write posts regularly.

 Below you will find a list of 6 effective tools and techniques you can use to generate content ideas for your website.

 Each of them will be able to give you A LOT of ideas on their own, so you can either just use a couple, or you can use all of them depending on your needs.

 They are not presented in any particular order, as the best methods depend a lot on you and your preferences.

 Method 1 – Ubersuggest

 Ubersuggest is a pretty cool tool that can generate hundreds of content ideas very quickly.
 It is owned by one of the big authorities within online marketing, Neil Patel.

-I have made a short video that show how I use Ubersuggest to get content ideas.
-Below the video you can see the explanation in writing, if that is what you prefer:
+I have made a short video that shows how I use Ubersuggest to get content ideas.
+Below the video you can see the explanation in writing if that is what you prefer:

 Here are the steps in writing as promised:

-You use it by just simple going to the Ubersuggest website, where you will see a search bar like below.
+You use it by just simply going to the Ubersuggest website, where you will see a search bar like below.